iTwin/iTwinUI/CONTRIBUTING.md

 - Tests added for all new code.
   - All existing and new tests should pass.
 - Stories added to demonstrate new features.
-- If your changes are user-facing, then add a [changeset](https://github.com/changesets/changesets/blob/main/docs/adding-a-changeset.md) by running `yarn changeset`.
+- [Changeset](https://github.com/changesets/changesets/blob/main/docs/adding-a-changeset.md) using `yarn changeset`, if changes are user-facing.

 Verify that your changes are ready, then [create a pull request from your fork](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork).

-If your pull request changes an existing component, we ask that the description distinctly lists all visual changes that have occurred.
-These notes are used by the Visual Design team to update specifications and images within documentation.
+Make sure your pull request has a proper description and a [linked issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue).

 Your pull request will be reviewed by one or more maintainers who might leave some comments/suggestions to help improve the quality and consistency of your code.
 Once approved, your changes will be accepted into the repository.